thapakrish/shabdakosha/README.md

 6.  **Push** the changes back to your fork on GitHub.
 7. Submit a **Pull Request** (PR) from your fork back to this main repository.

+Alternatively, if you find an error but don't have time to fix it yourself, please **File an Issue**!
+Describe the error, the file it's in (e.g., `data/ocr_results/100/kosha_25_26.txt`), and the page number in the PDF (`data/source/Sabdakosh10th.pdf`) if possible.
+Suggestions for improvements are also welcome via issues.

 We'll review your changes and merge them.
 Thank you for helping improve this resource!

-## Running the Database Creation Script
+### Running the Database Creation Script

 After corrections are made and merged, you can regenerate the database using the provided script.

 - Run the script: `python create_db.py`
 - This will generate or update the `data/dictionary.db` file.

-# Database Structure
+## Database Structure

 The `create_db.py` script generates a SQLite database file located at `data/dictionary.db`.
 This database contains a single table named `entries` with the following structure: